-Within the last few months the counties have moved the Court to enforce the original order in the case.
-The Court has not acted on either the recommendation of Justice Montemuro nor has it acted on the counties' motion.
+Recently the counties moved the Court to enforce the original order in the case.
+The Court has held argument on the motion and a decision is pending.

 Northbrook Life Insurance Co. v.
 Commonwealth

 This case is the lead case in potential litigation with the entire insurance industry that does business in Pennsylvania.
 Currently, the Commonwealth Court has docketed in excess of 40 cases representing 20 or more insurance companies.
 Dozens of additional cases are being held pending this litigation at the administrative boards.